JakRazzi/JakRazzi.github.io/_posts/2016-02-26-setting-sail-for-hack-reactor-remote.md

 image2: /assets/article_images/2016-02-23-setting-sail-for-hack-reactor-remote/setting-sail-mobile.jpg
 ---

-**In three days, I begin my Hack Reactor journey--** 11 hours a day, 6 days a week, for 3 months.
+### In three days, I begin my Hack Reactor journey--
+11 hours a day, 6 days a week, for 3 months.
 I've already spent countless hours studying front-end web development, and when I complete the course, I will be a full-stack software engineer with over 800 hours of experience-- more than a typical CS Undergraduate.

 ### Why did I choose Hack Reactor, and what is it?

 [Hack Reactor](http://www.hackreactor.com/) is considered by many to be the Harvard of software engineering bootcamps.
 It is a program that is designed to make you an in-demand software engineer that is ahead of the curve in today's job market.
-The accellerated program runs for 13 weeks and boasts a 99% graduate hiring rate as well as a $105k starting salary (and yes, those claims hold up after poking around).
+The accelerated program runs for 13 weeks and boasts a 99% graduate hiring rate as well as a $105k starting salary (and yes, those claims hold up after poking around).

 I spent a lot of time and effort investigating Hack Reactor, and found out that it's the real deal.
 Lot's of programming bootcamps have gotten a bad reputation, but Hack Reactor has consistently remained above the crowd.
 This level of excellence can even be seen in their application process.